 There are indeed many other appliances that can be built into a solid wood kitchen, but do make sure that you consider the appliance’s fitting requirements before taking on the job yourself, and do measure the appliance carefully to ensure it will correctly fit into the designated cabinet.

-Note: ‘this guide was originally published on 13th November 2015 but was update on 7th July 2017 to include additional information’
+Note: ‘this guide was originally published on 13th November 2015 but was updated on 4th April 2018 to include additional information’